c-blake/cron/README.md

 program to manage such, this careful activity "feels" more "natural" with actual source code in a prog.lang.
 This is a more higher order aspect, of course.

-Spread/Jitter
+Desync/Jitter
 -------------
-A more subtle one is the `cron.spread` variable.
+A more subtle one is the `cron.jitter` variable.
 One hazard I have run into unaddressed by most `cron`s is that of "load spikes".
 Essentially, just one centralized demon (without even a natural desync of process scheduling) waking up every minute and launching various activity for various users spikes system